silvenon/vscode-mdx/readme.md

 ## What about `.md` files?

-The extension automatically recognizes `.mdx` files.
-If MDX files in your project end with `.md` instead, you can tell VS Code to treat them as MDX by adding the following to your workspace settings:
+By default the MDX language is applied only to `.mdx` files.
+If MDX files in your project end with `.md`, you can tell VS Code that by adding the following to your workspace settings:

 ```json
 "files.associations": {